About my photography hobby

 for the New York image bank Four by Five (now SuperStock,

-based in Orlando).
+based in Jacksonville, FL).

 Back to Brussels after 15 years away from my home town, I realized